Pedagogy

 The Gurukul system is an ancient Indian education system that was prevalent in ancient India, while the modern education system is a more recent development that has evolved over the past few centuries.

-KSU, as a university, understands the need to imbibe the good qualities of both the pedagogical systems and has adapted a pragmatic instruction method where in the benefit of oriental system is seamlessly embedded into modern structured curriculum that is taught in the class room setting.
+KSU, as a university, understands the need to imbibe the good qualities of both the pedagogical systems and has adapted a pragmatic instruction method wherein the benefit of oriental system is seamlessly embedded into modern structured curriculum that is taught in the classroom setting.

-KSU has recently built a hostel to accommodate students who are not residents of Bengaluru and who are in need of assistance to further their studies.
-In the hostel a regular daily routine aligning to Gurukul pedagogical system has been put into practice.
-Students getting up at 5 am, finishing morning chores and practicing of Yoga till 6.30 am, group recitation of Veda mantras, Svādhyāya (Self-study) for 2 hours, taking food after prayers etc is an attempt to revive Āśram based learning environment.
+KSU has recently built a hostel to accommodate students who are not residents of Bengaluru.
+In the hostel, a regular daily routine aligning to Gurukul pedagogical system has been put into practice — students waking up at 5 am, practicing Yoga, Vedic recitations, Svādhyāya (self-study), and meals after prayers, reviving the Āśram-based learning environment.

-Name of the Department | Program following the Gurukula method of teaching | Programs code |
+Name of the Department | Program following the Gurukula method of teaching | Program Code |

 Vedanta | Nyaya Sudha | 703(VD) |